IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 ### **Prototype Testing**

 The testing phase involved evaluating the models' accuracy and desktop app testing.
+Currently, we are satisfied with model accuracy, but the inference time may need some improvement in the future.
-They are working really well, with high accuracy.
-Moreover, we tried the desktop application, and unsatisfied with screen space waste, that we will make adjustments Also, we created CI/CD pipelines based on **Gradle** and **CMake** building for different operating systems to improve testing
+Moreover, we tried the desktop application, and are unsatisfied with screen space wastage, that we will make adjustments.
+Also, we created CI/CD pipelines based on **Gradle** and **CMake** building for different operating systems to improve testing
 In plans, CI/CD pipelines for deployment using GitHub Releases